ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/pc_setup.md

 ### [Install Ubuntu on Remote PC](#install-ubuntu-on-remote)

-Download and install the `Ubuntu 16.04` on the `Remote PC (Desktop or Laptop PC)` from the following link.
+Download and install the `Ubuntu 16.04` on the `Remote PC (your desktop or laptop PC)` from the following link.

 - [Download link][ubuntu_download_link]